Psalm 1: Background and themes

 Like many of the psalms, it contrasts the "righteous" person (tzadik צדיק) with the "wicked" or "ungodly" (rasha` רשע) or the "sinner" (chatta' חטא).
-The righteous person is one who takes care to know the laws of God and so has good judgment and avoids bad company.
-The result is the ability to withstand difficult times in life supported by God's protection.
+A righteous person carefully learns the laws of God, which gives them good judgment and helps them avoid bad company.
+As a result, they can endure tough times supported by God's grace and protection.
 On the other hand, the wicked person's behavior makes them vulnerable to disaster, like chaff blowing away in the wind.
-The point that the wicked and the righteous will not mingle at the judgment is clearly stated by the writer.
-The path the wicked have chosen leads to destruction, and at the judgment they receive the natural consequences of that choice.
+The point that the wicked and the righteous will not mingle at the day of judgment is clearly stated by the writer.
+The path the wicked have chosen leads to destruction, and at the judgment, they receive the natural consequences of that choice.